-Get a flu shot.
+- Get a flu shot.
 If your risk for an asthma attack is moderate to severe, talk to your primary care physician about getting a flu shot.
-It could protect you from other illness that might increase your vulnerability to other asthma triggers.
+It could protect you from other illnesses that might increase your vulnerability to other asthma triggers.

-Go prepared.
-Before going to a friend’s or family member’s house for a holiday celebration, Dr. Nicolacakis recommends you take any prescription medications and carry your rescue inhaler with you.
+- Be prepared.
+While guidelines around the current COVID-19 pandemic mean you won’t be encountering these scents at the home of friends or family, you still might come across them while running necessary errands like grocery shopping.
+To be prepared, Dr. Nicolacakis recommends you take any prescription medications and carry your rescue inhaler with you.
 The prior planning could be a big help if you’re exposed to any substances that irritate your lungs.